-Objective: То е To ensure that non-residential uses do not detrimentally affect the residential amenity.
-Acceptable Solutions Performance Criteria A1 P1 Non-residential uses must: The use is of a scale and intensity consistent with (a) Only operate between 8.00AM and 6.00PM Monday to Friday if open to the general public; the character of the area and does not cause unreasonable loss of residential amenity. (b) Only operate commercial vehicles or equipment between 7.00AM and 7.00PM Monday to Friday and 10.00AM to 6.00PM Saturday and Sunday; (c) Not have any storage visible from a public road.
+Obj Objective: To ensure that discretionary uses do not detrimentally affect the residential amenity. То є Acc eptable Solutions Performance Criteria A1 P1 Non-residential uses must comply with all of the following: Non-residential use must be of a scale and intensity consistent with the character of the (a) area and does not cause unreasona 8.00AM and 6.00PM Monday to Friday; area and does not cause unreasona residential amenity. (b) commercial vehicles or equipment must operate only between 7.00AM and 7.00PM Monday to Friday and 09.00AM to 6.00PM Saturday and Sunday; (c) must not generate more than 20 vehicle movements per day; (d) must not have any storage visible from a road.
+A2 P2 No .
+Acceptable Solution.
+The use does not cause or is not likely to cause, noise, dust, odour or lighting emissions that are incompatible with the protection of residential amenity.